SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "has a generic type.
 The components of the structure are accessed dynamically in "a DO loop.
 The sy-index value is interpreted as the position of the component "in the structure.
-Plus, using RTTI - as also shown further down - the component "name is retrieved.
+Plus, using RTTI - as also shown further down - the component "names are retrieved.
 Component names and the values are added to a string.
-As a "prerequisite, all component values can be converted to type string.
+As a "prerequisite, all component values must be convertible to type string.
 DATA struc2string TYPE string.
 FIELD-SYMBOLS <strco> TYPE data.
 ASSIGN st TO <strco>.